-Federal Work-Study allows you to work and earn money to pay for your education.
+Work Programs allows students to work and earn money to pay for their education.
 Part-time and full-time students who demonstrate financial need – whether undergraduate or graduate – are eligible.

 Once in the program, you will be employed in a part-time position and typically are paid the federal minimum wage.
 These jobs are usually on-campus, but nonprofit organizations and public agencies working for the public interest may also participate.

 When possible, you will work in fields related to your course of study.
 In addition, your employer will consider your class schedule and academic progress when planning your work schedule.

 Under this program, you may earn up to the total amount of your work-study award.
 The award is determined by:

 Federal Work Study: "On-campus" employment opportunities for qualified students.
 Part-time positions are available to assist departments with clerical work and other duties as assigned.